racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/Home/DebugScript.md

 ##Debug Breakpoints
-PyLabs supports several Python debuggers, including standard PDB, the IPython enhanced PDB, and RPDB2/WinPDB (when available on the system).
+Pylabs supports several Python debuggers, including standard PDB, the IPython enhanced PDB, and RPDB2/WinPDB (when available on the system).
 The debugger to be used can be configured using `q.debugger.configure()`.
 A specific debugger can also be selected by calling `q.debugger.configure('name')`, where *name* should be one of 'pdb', 'ipython', 'winpdb' or 'disabled' (to disable all breakpoint calls).

 Whenever you want to break into a running script, a call to `q.debugger.setbreakpoint()` launches the configured debugger.